Wednesday, 13 May 2026

 Then, by Hjalteyri, we spotted our first Humpback whale.
 Once again, Proppy wanted to stay in the fjord one more day.
 It was diving for short periods and at some point started tail-throwing a few times, it has been very active recently!
 While we were watching Proppy, our captain spotted another humpback north of Hjalteyri, so we left Proppy to see the new whale.
 This time, the whale was diving for longer periods, making the sighting a bit trickier, so after a while we returned to Proppy for one more encounter.

-In the afternoon tour, we were blessed to be able to watch Proppy and 2 more humpback whales, near Rauduvik.
-On the way back we spend a bit of time with 1 more humpback whale, next to Hjalteyri.
-During the whole trip we were seeing smaller pods of harbour porpoises, scattered along the fjord, actively hunting.
+In the afternoon tour, we found 3 humpback whales near Rauðuvik.
+We had time to observe 2 of them closer (of which one was Proppy), while the 3rd one swam further north, so we were seeing it from a bit of distance.
+On the way back we spend a bit of time with one more humpback whale, next to Hjalteyri.
+During the whole trip we were seeing smaller pods of harbour porpoises, scattered along the fjord, actively hunting, as well as quite a lot of bird action.

-The birds didn’t disappoint either.
-They were in big flocks, also very active and interesting to watch.
+The birds were in big flocks, very actively fishing and interesting to watch.
 At the beginning of the morning tour, very close to the boat, we saw three Arctic skuas chasing a kittiwake.
-We also saw common and black guillemots, razorbills, fulmars, Arctic terns, long tailed ducks.
+We also saw common and black guillemots, razorbills, fulmars, Arctic terns and long tailed ducks.

 Text and images: Tena & Gema